nidhidhamnani/knn-prototype/README.md

 # knn-prototype

-Please refer to `Report.pdf` for a the detailed report.
+Please refer to `Report.pdf` for the detailed report.